 We’re sure you have a lot of questions!
 If we missed something, just give us a call at 414-962-9779 or email firstname.lastname@example.org.

 The first thing you should do is set up an in-person meeting or tasting with us.
 We also do phone meetings, and are very comfortable working with out-of-town clients.
 The earlier you contact us the better!
 We are often booked a year in advance for prime weekends.

-The earlier the better, certainly the caterer should be the first contacted when putting together an event.
+We think we should be the first ones contacted when you’re planning an event.
 We handle events all the time and can save you money on rentals and other aspects of your event.

 Will you tentatively hold a date?

 No. All dates are booked on a first-come, first-served basis.
 We will, however, let you know if someone else asks about a date we know you are interested in and give you an opportunity to book.
 If we don’t hear back, we’ll assume you found someone else.

 Take a look at our menu and let us know what appeals most to you.
 We can help you pull a cohesive event menu together based on your choices, as well as a tasting menu.
 We are very flexible with our menus and will always be honest about what choices will work with your number of guests and budget.

 Typically, we suggest that two children ages 5 – 10 be counted as one adult.
 Children under 5 we don’t count at all.
 We can also prepare a children’s menu, just ask!

 Do you prepare items to meet dietary requirement, sensitivities, or allergy restrictions?